 Chat with IRSC through our Virtual Welcome Desks, available through Blackboard Collaborate, Monday through Thursday, 8:00 a.m. to 6:30 p.m., and Friday from 8:00 a.m. to 5:00 p.m.

 Get help with applying to IRSC; understanding residency, financial aid, and transfer services; connecting with your advisor and more.
 There are also sessions for those interested in enrolling in IRSC Bachelor's Degree programs and for prospective Dual Enrollment students.

 Registration is required in advance at www.irsc.edu/event-sign-up.
 Once registered, IRSC will email details on how to log in to the event.
 Participants are welcome to join and exit the online session at any time.

 When you become a student of IRSC, the College creates a RiverMail account for you.
 RiverMail is the official electronic means of communication between you and the College about all things related to your student record.

 Should you need help accessing your RiverMail account, send an email to email@example.com, and include your full name, Student ID, RiverMail email address, your birthday and describe the problem.

 View the following interactive lessons for help with the application process:

-Fall term at IRSC will provide hybrid courses, which blend both face-to-face and online instruction, alongside a robust schedule of wholly online courses available through our Virtual Campus.
+Spring term at IRSC will provide in-person instruction; hybrid courses, which blend both face-to-face and online instruction; and a robust schedule of wholly online courses available through our Global Campus.